 change Line 16-19 on Page 209 as follows

 Mathematically this reference pulse is defined by:

-where I0 is the zeroth-order modified Bessel function of the first kind, and L is the duration of the pulse which is three chips.
+where I0 is the zeroth-order modified Bessel function of the first kind, and L is the duration of the pulse which is 3Tp.
+Tp is defined in Table 16-28.